GreenDelta/openLCA2-manual/src/databases/create_database.md

-# Creating a new empty database
+# Creating a new database from scratch

 <div style='text-align: justify;'>

 To create a new database in openLCA, follow these steps:

-1. Right-click in the navigation window and select "New database".
+1. Right-click in the navigation window and select "New database" and then "From scratch...".

 ![](../media/new_database_step1.png)
 _Step 1: Creating a new database_